acrcloud/acrcloud_sdk_ios/README.md

 ```

 #### Open Prerecording Recognition
-Open prerecording will make the recognition much more faster.
+Open prerecording will make the recognition much faster.
 If you want open this feature, call "-(void)startPreRecord:(NSInteger)recordTime" before "startRecordRec"
 The parameter recordTime is the prerecording time.
-The recommend value is 3000-4000
+The recommended value is 3000-4000
 ```
   [_client startPreRecord:3000]
 ```

 ### Low-Level Function
 #### File/PCM/Fingerprint Recognition
-if you recongize audio data, the audio format shoud be  RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 8000 Hz,  you also can use the resample function to convert the audio data to what we need.
+if you recognize audio data or get the audio fingerprint, the audio format should be  RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16-bit, mono 8000 Hz,  you also can use the resample function to convert the audio data to what we need.
 ```
 -(NSString*)recognize:(char*)buffer len:(int)len;
 -(NSString*)recognize:(NSData*)pcm_data;
 -(NSString*)recognize_fp:(NSData*)fingerprint;
++(NSData*)get_fingerprint:(NSData*)pcm
++(NSData*)get_fingerprint:(char *)pcm len:(int)len
 ```
 #### Humming Recognition
-if you recongize humming data, the audio format shoud be  RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16
+if you recognize humming data, the audio format should be  RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16
 bit, mono 8000 Hz,  you also can use the resample function to convert the audio data to what we need.
 ```
 //Get humming fingerprint.
 +(NSData*)get_hum_fingerprint:(NSData*)pcm;
-//recognize humming fingerprint
+//recognize the humming fingerprint -(NSString*)recognize_hum_fp:(NSData*)fingerprint;
--(NSString*)recognize_hum_fp:(NSData*)fingerprint;
 ```
 #### Resample Function
-Convert your audio format to RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 8000 Hz
+Convert your audio format to RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16-bit, mono 8000 Hz
 ```
 +(NSData*) resample:(char*)pcm
                 len:(unsigned)len